creative-connections/Bodylight-docs/reference/developersguide/index.md

 * https://github.com/creative-connections/VR - source code of prototype in AR/VR.
 Uses WebXR API in browser available in VR/AR devices.
 Rendered directly as static web pages at https://bodylight.physiome.cz/VR/
 * https://github.com/creative-connections/Bodylight-VirtualBody - source code of prototype in WebGL and some sample web simulators.
 Builds are rendered as static pages at https://bodylight.physiome.cz/Bodylight-VirtualBody/

 The project is developed in best effort - any issue can be reported via GITHUB issues.
-As open source project - contributors are welcomed, e.g. via pull request or for more frequent contributors as members of the dev team with push access to repositories.
+As open source project - contributors are welcome, e.g. via pull request or as members of the dev team with push access to repositories.